About Mustang Camp

 This training technology works on all species of animals.
 It is what they use to train sea mammals, free flight bird shows, agility dogs, zoo animals.
 Our program will not only qualify you to train mustangs, it will boost your abilities as a trainer of any kind of critter.

-If this is something you would be proud to support and you want to work with animals, please consider our month long summer program.
-Or you can take our week long workshop to get your feet wet.
-It will be an unforgettable experience.
+If this is something you would be proud to support and you want to work with animals, please consider our workshops or summer programs.
+They last from a week to several months.
+However long you stay, it will be an unforgettable experience.